Herod's Palace (Herodium): Excavated areas

 The Roman bathhouse consisted, as customary, of three areas, the caldarium, the tepidarium, and the frigidarium.
 It also had a very impressive dome which is still in good condition today despite thousands of years of earthquakes and wars.
 The caldarium had vaulted ceilings, raised floors under which fire was tended to, with channels in the walls to heat up the water.
 The tepidarium had mosaic floors and frescoes just like the living quarters of the palace.
 The frigidarium, the last stop in the bathhouse, was where guests would cool off in a large pool.
-The water came to this desert location from extensive waterworks running from Solomon's Pools, south of Hebron, to the temple in Jerusalem, partly by aquaducts.
+The water came to this desert location from extensive waterworks running from Solomon's Pools, south of Hebron, to the temple in Jerusalem, partly by aqueducts.